cykins4good/ISO27001-2022-ISMS-Implementation-Project/README.md

 # ISO/IEC 27001:2022 Information Security Management System (ISMS) Implementation Project

+### 🏢 Organization Overview
+The simulated ISMS implementation is designed for **CyTech Secure Solutions Ltd.**,
+a small-to-medium enterprise (SME) specializing in cybersecurity, IT infrastructure management, and data protection services.
+The company handles sensitive client data, conducts vulnerability assessments, and manages endpoint and network security for several business clients across multiple sectors.
+The purpose of this project is to strengthen **CyTech’s information security posture** and achieve compliance with **ISO/IEC 27001:2022** by establishing a robust, risk-based Information Security Management System (ISMS).

+---

 ### 📘 Project Overview
 This project represents a full-scale, simulated **implementation of ISO/IEC 27001:2022 Information Security Management System (ISMS)**.
-It is led by **Cypriano Akinwunmi (GRC – Cybersecurity Risk & Compliance Professional)** using a **Kali Linux virtual environment** to demonstrate hands-on competence in documentation, configuration, control implementation, and continuous improvement — aligned with the clauses of ISO/IEC 27001:2022.
+It is led by **Cypriano Akinwunmi (GRC – Cybersecurity Risk & Compliance Professional)** using a **Kali Linux virtual environment** to demonstrate professional competence in planning, implementing, operating, and evaluating ISMS processes according to the standard’s requirements.

-All tasks in this project will be structured along the ISO 27001:2022 Clauses:
+All activities in this project will be structured along the ISO 27001:2022 Clauses:
 - Clause 4 – Context of the Organization
 - Clause 5 – Leadership
 - Clause 6 – Planning